Patrick010/CloudShell/docs/prompt.md

 - Add empty `css` and `js` folders for future UI enhancements.

 ## 7. Output
-- Produce the full folder structure and all files ready to be zipped and uploaded to GitHub.
 - Do not implement the SSH backend yet; focus only on scaffolding, templates, and documentation for the MVP.

 > **Important:** Output all files with exact content, including directory paths, so that if someone runs it, they get a complete GitHub-ready scaffold.